ancatut/phpki/README.md

 	cd /var/www/html
 	tar -xzvf /var/tmp/phpki.tar.gz

-Install Composer by running from the installation folder:
+Install Composer by running from the installation folder (this is required for project dependencies):

 	php composer.phar install